 So I had a conversation with an American friend the other day, and he had never heard of the United Arab Emirates (UAE), he though Dubai was the capital of Saudi Arabia and he thought their nationality was Muslim.
 Yup, really!
 Where do I start?!
 I tried to tell him the actual story but it got a bit long-winded.
 The UAE is a bit of a tourist destination these days, and with so many people taking holidays to Dubai I thought the confusion would be over, but clearly not!
 So is Dubai a country or not?
+Is it one of the 197 countries in the world?
 Nope.
 Let me put things straight:

 View this post on Instagram

 As promised, after blogging about how teaching English in Thailand changed my life, and was the first step to creating the life I live now, here’s how you guys can get qualified to teach English too (for as little as $200!).
 Wanna change your life this year?
 This is your chance… LINK IN BIO https://onestep4ward.com/the-best-online-tefl-course/ LINK IN BIO

 The UAE is an abbreviation of the United Arab Emirates.
 The UAE is a country, consisting of seven smaller ‘emirates’ which are similar to states.
 Dubai and Abu Dhabi are 2 of those 7 states.

 The seven emirates which make up the UAE are:

 - Abu Dhabi

 - Ras al Khaimah

 What is the Capital of the UAE:

 Abu Dhabi is the capital of the UAE.